ibm-cloud-docs/app-configuration/ac-updated-cli.md

     The maximum length is `20` items.
 The minimum length is `0` items.

-    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--rules=@path/to/file.json`.
+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, for example, `--rules=@path/to/file.json`.

 `--description` (string)
 :   Segment description.